syberside/Activatory/README.md

 - Overriding default generating behavior with custom factories, pinned values defined by user or auto generated.
 - Overriding default generating behavior for specific cases using any object as a key.
 - Arrays generating with customizable size: it is effortless for primitive types and require explicit registration for enums and complex types.
+- Maps of customizable size generating with explicit registration.
 - Support of recursive graphs (trees, linked lists and etc) with customizable recursion level.
 - Generic class instances generating with explicit factory registration.
 - Customization of ctor resolution: first defined, random, random named, random default.